This guide is intended to provide basic concepts and strategies for designing homes to be safer during extreme heat events (Figure 1).

 From a broader community perspective, homes that reduce electricity demand during peak periods (generally late afternoon and early evening) can reduce the chance of grid interruptions.
 The combined effect of multiple homes taking such steps will have real impact on the reliability of the power system.

 Most of the strategies to reduce load on a backup power system can also be used to reduce load on the grid.
 Additionally, HVAC controls and grid-enabled equipment can be used to automatically implement load-shifting strategies such as only cooling during non-peak times.
 Installing a ground-source heat pump system can also mitigate demand on the grid, as these systems are less affected by outdoor air temperatures than air source heat pumps.

 Strategies for Backup Power

-- Install a generator or battery backup power (See Emergency or Backup Air-Conditioning; Generators for Back-Up Power During Outages; PV Battery Storage for Power Outages).
+- Install a generator or battery backup power (See Emergency Air-Conditioning and Food Refrigeration; Generators for Back-Up Power During Outages; PV Battery Storage for Power Outages).

 - Design new homes to be renewable energy-ready (See DOE Zero Energy Ready Home PV-Ready and Solar Hot Water-Ready Checklists).

 - Prioritize electrical loads to reduce draw on backup power, and label breakers on electrical panel (See Generators for Back-Up Power During Outages).